mlposey/notegala/README.md

 to design patterns, but RxJava may eventually become necessary.
 Network interaction with the API uses the [apollo-android](https://github.com/apollographql/apollo-android) client extensively.

-### PostgreSQL
+### Database
 All persistent state is kept in a PostgreSQL database managed by Google Cloud SQL.
-That state includes (but is not limited to) account metadata, notes, notebooks, and stemmed/indexable text that permits full text search on English content.
+That state includes (but is not limited to) account metadata, notes, and notebooks.
+Additionally, most note content is structured to enable full text search.